ISI Impact Factor

 Review article: the top 10 bacterial plant pathogens

 Want to know more about the scientific and economic impact of plant bacterial pathogens?
 This new freely available review is just what you need.
 A survey of bacterial pathologists worldwide has allowed the creation of a top 10 of bacterial plant pathogens.
 Each entry is written by a leading research scientist and is clearly illustrated.
 Historical perspective, science, economics and the latest research are all discussed.
 This review complements our existing top 10 reviews on plant viruses and plant fungi.
 All 3 are ideal articles for both research and teaching purposes.
 Download a copy today.

 Review article: the top 10 fungal plant pathogens

 Want to know more about the scientific and economic impact of plant fungal pathogens?
 This new freely available review is just what you need.
 A survey of fungal pathologists worldwide has allowed the creation of a top 10 of fungal pathogens.
 Each entry is written by a leading research scientist and is clearly illustrated.
 Historical perspective, science, economics and the latest research are all discussed.
 It is an ideal article for both research and teaching purposes.
 It is free to download.
-This popular review article is also now available as a FREE POSTER.
-Download one for your lab wall today!

 Review article: the top 10 viruses in molecular plant pathology

 Just had another coffee room debate about which viruses are the most important in molecular plant pathology?
 Then stimulate the discussions further by reading a brand new freely available review of the top 10 viruses in molecular plant pathology.